Published on 01 Apr 16

 The article also provides examples where the roll-over might be appropriate, and considers stamp duty and GST issues, and the exemptions or concessions that may be available.

-Dung Lam is a Senior Associate at Argyle Lawyers with close to 20 years’ experience in advising on a wide variety of taxes including income tax, capital gains tax, GST and state taxes such as duty, payroll tax and land tax.
+Dung is a Tax Team Leader at Argyle Lawyers with more than 20 years’ experience in advising on a wide variety of taxes including income tax, capital gains tax, GST and state taxes such as duty, payroll tax and land tax.
 Dung also has extensive experience advising on taxation trusts, superannuation issues in the self-managed superannuation funds arena and tax issues related to estate planning.
-Dung advises a broad range of clients ranging from corporates, small to medium enterprises, high net worth individuals, professional firms, accountants and their clients.
-Dung is a Chartered Tax Adviser, full member of the Society of Trusts and Estate Practitioners, an accredited Specialist in Business and Personal Tax with the NSW Law Society and a member of the NSW Law Society Liaison Committee with the Revenue NSW.
+Dung advises a broad range of clients ranging from corporates, small to medium enterprises, high net worth individuals, professional firms, accountants, financial planners and their clients.

 - Current at